ismop/dap/doc/api/parameters.md

           "custom_id": external identifier of the parameter, specific to the levee installation setup, "parameter_name": name of the parameter,
-          "device_id": identifier of a device measuring the parameter, "measurement_type_name": data type name,
+          "device_id": identifier of a device measuring the parameter, "monitored": should this parameter be processed by the data streaming monitoring worker? (true/false), "monitoring_status": if monitored is set to true, indicates the current streaming status for this parameter (unknown, up or down), "measurement_type_name": data type name,
           "measurement_type_unit": data unit,
           "timeline_ids": list of measurement timeline ids.